-A plot described by some as Hamlet, Macbeth and the Malian epic Sundiata Keita, with a few hints of Henry IV, but with Talking Animals; however, its greatest similarity is to the Anime series Kimba the White Lion, which The Lion King has often been accused of plagiarising.
+A plot described by some as Hamlet, Macbeth and (debatably) the Malian epic Sundiata Keita, with a few hints of Henry IV, but with Talking Animals.
 The sequels seem to follow the Shakespearean trend, as The Lion King II: Simba's Pride is Romeo and Juliet and Macbeth With Talking Animals In Africa, and The Lion King 1½ resembles Rosencrantz and Guildenstern Are Dead (a Perspective Flip of Hamlet, written in the 1960s).

 One of the approximately 40 foreign dubs of this movie, incidentally, was in Zulu, and it remains the only Disney movie to ever have been dubbed in an African language.

-In mid late 2016, hot off the success of their live action remake of The Jungle Book, Disney and Jon Favreau announced a photorealistic computer-animated remake of The Lion King, released on July 19, 2019.
+In mid-late 2016, hot off the success of their live-action/CGI hybrid remake of The Jungle Book, Disney and Jon Favreau announced a photorealistic computer-animated remake of The Lion King, released on July 19, 2019.
 That film has since become the highest-grossing animated film of all time, proving the reigning popularity of this franchise.

 This film provides examples of: